p10rahulm/IIScMSRLectures/content/seminars/20230210_BhargavThankey.md

 equivalence test, works for mildly restricted ROFs, namely additive-constant-free ROFs.
 <br><br>
 The equivalence test is based on a novel interplay between the factors and the essential variables of the Hessian determinant of an ROF, the essential variables of the ROF, and certain special structures in the ROF that we call "skewed paths".
-To our knowledge, the Hessian of a general ROF (or even a depth-4 ROF) has not been analyzed before.
-Analyzing the Hessian and combining the knowledge gained from it with the skewed paths to recursively discover formulas in the orbits of sub-ROFs of lower depth (without incurring an exponential blow-up due to unbounded depth) constitute the main technical contributions of this work.
+To our knowledge, the Hessian of a general ROF (or even a depth-4 ROF) has not been analysed before.
+Analysing the Hessian and combining the knowledge gained from it with the skewed paths to recursively discover formulas in the orbits of sub-ROFs of lower depth (without incurring an exponential blow-up due to unbounded depth) constitute the main technical contributions of this work.